What Is Trimethoprim? Uses, How It Works and How to Get It in the UK

 - Traveller’s diarrhoea — some bacterial causes respond to trimethoprim

-Trimethoprim is not effective against viral infections — including colds, flu, or COVID-19.
+Trimethoprim does not work against viral infections — including colds, flu or COVID-19.
 It should only be used when a bacterial infection has been confirmed or strongly suspected by a healthcare professional.
-For an overview of all cystitis medicines, see: Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained.
+For how it compares with the first-line antibiotic, see: nitrofurantoin vs trimethoprim compared.

 How Does Trimethoprim Work?

 Trimethoprim inhibits the enzyme dihydrofolate reductase, which bacteria need to convert dihydrofolic acid into tetrahydrofolic acid — the active form of folate required for DNA synthesis.
 Without this process, bacteria cannot replicate their genetic material and are unable to multiply.
-The body’s immune cells can then successfully eliminate the static bacterial population.
+The body’s immune cells then clear the static bacterial population.

 Human cells also need folate, but use a different pathway not affected by trimethoprim at therapeutic doses — which is why the drug selectively targets bacteria.
-However, in vulnerable groups (pregnant women, those with folate deficiency), this selectivity is less complete, which informs the prescribing precautions.
+In vulnerable groups (pregnant women, those with folate deficiency), this selectivity is less complete, which informs the prescribing precautions below.

 Important Considerations Before Taking Trimethoprim